-Stars Realign As Football Legend Neymar Jr Goes All In With Pokerstars
+Stars Realign as Football Legend Neymar Jr Goes All In With PokerStars

 Neymar Jr said, "When I'm not playing football, I love playing cards.
 Competing with my friends is a huge passion of mine, I love the sense of community, the fun, and the unpredictable moments that can occur in any game.
 As a true poker fan, I am excited to start a new chapter with PokerStars.
 Together we'll be creating moments for our community and fans all over the world."

 PokerStars x Neymar Jr are set to be the ultimate pair in poker.
 This is only the start of the journey with more to be revealed in 2021.
-Until then, a sneak-peak of what's to come can be found here.
+Until then, a sneak-peak of what's to come can be found here: https://youtu.be/DfDk-ywxCHA

 About PokerStars